StingraySoftware/HENDRICS/README.rst

 Devel: |Build Status Unstable| |Coverage Status Unstable|

-\*\* BEWARE!
-STILL UNDER TESTING.
-USE WITH CARE IN PRODUCTION!\*\*

-This software is mostly focused on doing correctly and fairly easily a **quick-look timing analysis** of NuSTAR data, treating properly orbital gaps and exploiting the presence of two independent detectors by using the **cospectrum** as a proxy for the power density spectrum (for an
+This software is designed to do correctly and fairly easily a **quick-look timing analysis** of NuSTAR data, treating properly orbital gaps and exploiting the presence of two independent detectors by using the **cospectrum** as a proxy for the power density spectrum (for an